-Ellison says Democrats must fight Republicans at all levels
+Ellison says Dems must fight Republicans at all levels

 Manchester, N.H. — Democrats need to prepare for an ongoing fight against Republicans at all levels of government, not just the White House, their newly appointed deputy national chairman said on Saturday.